Integrate tagging using the Tagging API

 : when a shopper adds the product to the cart from the PLP or the PDP (accessed by browsing) and then clicks checkout.

-Store catalogue menu
+Store catalog menu

 browseCategory